SocketCluster/eetase/README.md

 # emtase
 EventEmitter to AsyncStreamEmitter converter.

-Converts an `EventEmitter` object into a `AsyncStreamEmitter` at runtime.
+Allows an `EventEmitter` to be used as an `AsyncStreamEmitter` at runtime.
+Keeps original `EventEmitter` functionality.

 ## Installation